christianrhodes18/Three-Level-Action-Game/README.md

 bullets, players, and enemies will inherit from a circle class.

 ## Directions to Run:
+- It is recommended to run this application with an IDE.
+I recommend CLion as it was used during development.
+- When opening the project, a folder called 'cmake-build-debug' will be created.
+It is essential to move the file named 'freeglut.dll' (in the root directory) into the 'cmake-build-debug' folder for OpenGLL to recognize GLUT.
+Without doing this, an error such as 'Process finished with exit code -1073741515' will arise.
-This project assumes a 64-bit system.
+- This project assumes a 64-bit system.
 If you are using 32 bit, edit line 6 of the CMakeLists.txt to accommodate.
+- To run the application and play the game, run the graphics.cpp file

 ## Screens
 1. Title Screen